-With over 50 years of history, the AzimutBenetti group has been recognized worldwide as the leading yacht-manufacturing company.
-Established in 1969 by Paolo Vitelli, the company continues to push the boundaries of quality, design and performance.
-AzimutBenetti has always had novelty as part of its heritage.
+The AzimutBenetti group is acclaimed worldwide as the leading yacht-manufacturing company.
+Established in 1969 by Paolo Vitelli, AzimutBenetti continues to push the boundaries of quality, design, and performance.

-HOW HAS THE CORONAVIRUS PANDEMIC AFFECTED THE YACHTING INDUSTRY, AND AZIMUT YACHTS IN PARTICULAR?
+HOW HAS THE CORONAVIRUS PANDEMIC AFFECTED THE YACHTING INDUSTRY AND AzimutBenetti IN PARTICULAR?

-We’re lucky to be one of those few companies from around the world that were able to boost the production and sales of their products.
-During the pandemic, Azimut Yachts Georgia has seen yacht sales increase signifi cantly, and Georgia has shown an abnormally augmented interest in the yachting industry in general.
+During the pandemic, Azimut Yachts Georgia has seen yacht sales increase significantly, and Georgia has shown an abnormally high interest in the yachting industry in general.
 I think this is largely due to the rising number of people seeing boating as a way to enjoy the outdoors while avoiding the crowds and interaction.
 Isolating with one’s loved ones on a yacht has never been more appealing.

-WHAT ARE THE CORE VALUES THAT AZIMUT YACHTS UPHOLDS?
+WHAT ARE THE CORE VALUES THAT AzimutBenetti UPHOLDS?

 The Italian yachting industry is a production sector of quality and excellence, recognized worldwide.
-Azimut Yachts embraces professionalism and seeks perfection, with values including maximizing product quality, going the extra mile to gratify clients, maintaining workplace safety, and safeguarding the environment through the adoption of eco-friendly technology, to name a few.
+Our values include maximizing product quality, going the extra mile to gratify our clients, maintaining workplace safety, and safeguarding the environment through the adoption of eco-friendly technology.

 Many of our latest models have been designed by Alberto Mancini, whose craft is unrivaled in the world of superyachts.
-Mancini recently won an international competition for superyacht designers.
-The Magellano 25 Metri that we mentioned earlier is a unique yacht, an object of timeless beauty, far removed from passing fashions and trends.
-A yacht which, thanks to the brilliance of its designers Vincenzo De Cotiis and Ken Freivokh, is a truly special object.
+The Magellano 25 is a unique yacht, an object of timeless beauty, far removed from passing fashions and trends.

 WHAT ARE YOUR PLANS FOR THE FUTURE?

 In January, we plan to present one of our new compact models, the Flybridge 58.
-The state-of-the-art technology and comfort inside the 16-meter yacht’s superstructure is sure to leave clients amazed.
-The model’s air filtration system is so advanced that it even tackles the spread of viruses; we bought this high-end technology from NASA.
+The state-of-the-art technology and comfort inside the 16-meter superstructure are sure to leave clients amazed.
+The model’s air filtration system is so advanced that it can even tackle the spread of viruses; we bought this high-end technology from NASA.

-Azimut Yachts is also preparing for big marketing events that aim to raise awareness of the benefits of the industry’s flourishing for Georgia’s overall economic welfare.
-Georgia is now beginning to see its maritime sector as the backbone of international trade and global markets for economic growth, something which promises huge possibilities for the country.
+Azimut Yachts is also preparing for big marketing events that aim to raise awareness of the yachting industry and its importance for Georgia’s overall economic welfare.
+Georgia is now beginning to see its maritime sector as the backbone of international trade- something which promises huge possibilities for the country.